 Coming of age can be a difficult time for both parents and their teen children.
 Your "baby" is pulling for more independence.
 Your previous ability to control their choices must give way to trust in their decision-making.
 It’s not easy.
-So it’s understandable that you may may feel almost betrayed the first time your child’s pediatrician asks you to step out of the room to allow for a private conversation.
+So it’s understandable that you may may feel almost betrayed the first time your child’s health-care provider asks you to step out of the room to allow for a private conversation.
 But allowing that conversation is one of the most important things you can do for your teen’s health.
 Here’s why.

 Shared Goals.
 Different Approaches.